adityaax/darkweb-directory/README.md

 - Consider using **Tails OS** or other privacy-focused systems for enhanced anonymity.
 - Practice good **OpSec (Operational Security)** while exploring the dark web.

+## 📝 NOTE
+We strive to ensure that every link listed is active and functional.
+However, if you encounter any broken or outdated links, please consider opening an issue or submitting a pull request with the correct information.

 ## 📁 Categories
 - Blogs & Personal Pages
 - Onion Link Directories